 There are a total of four School Resource Officers working within Warsaw Community Schools.

-Aside from the D.A.R.E officers, two more S.R.O.'s serve at both Warsaw middle schools and Warsaw Community High School.
+Aside from the D.A.R.E officers, three more S.R.O.'s serve at both Warsaw middle schools and Warsaw Community High School.
 They are on campus daily and available to handle all calls for service at the school.

 Terry Polston, better known to his students as OP (Officer Polston), taught nearly 6,000 kids during his seventeen years in the D.A.R.E. program.
 His “huge smile and heart of gold” are greatly missed in the community.